OllyK/course-material/technology_and_tooling/testing/more_advanced_topics.md

 ~~~

-We should now adjust our existing tests from the previous lesson in order to fit with these changes.
-To test the `Patient` class we could write a series of tests like this:
+We should now adjust and extend our existing tests from the previous lesson in order to fit with these changes.

+::::challenge{id=test-patient title="Testing the `Patient` class."}

+ Write some tests for the `Patient` class that cover the functions `data_mean`, `data_max` and `data_min` as well as a test that checks that the attributes of the class are created correctly.
+You do not need to write extensive parametrised tests at this stage, this is more an exercise to practice testing class methods as opposed to standard procedural functions.

+:::solution
 ~~~python
 import pytest
 from inflammation.models import Patient